not-finley/JukeBox/README.md

 ## Roadmap
+- **Social Features:** Follow your friends or other accounts and get updated on their activity.
+- **Personalized Recommendations:** Explore music tailored to your preferences.
 - **Playlist Sharing:** Allow users to create and share playlists, and import exsiting ones from spotify.
 - **Advanced Analytics:** Provide insights into user listening trends.
 (Like Spotify wrapped but year round)